BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 ## 💡 Why This Matters

-India has millions of platform delivery workers** — Zomato, Swiggy, Zepto, Blinkit, Amazon.
+India has millions of platform delivery workers — Zomato, Swiggy, Zepto, Blinkit, Amazon.
 They earn per trip.
 Not per month.
 Not per hour.
 Per trip.

-**Ravi, 26, Hyderabad.** Thursday evening.
+**Swamy, 34, Vijayawada.** Thursday evening.
 Dinner rush. ₹58 an hour — his best window of the week.
 A flood alert fires at 8 PM.
 Roads underwater.
 Platform paused.
 Zero orders.
 Three hours of peak income. ₹174.
 Gone.

 No form to fill.
 No number to call.
 No system that catches him.